Volunteer in South Korea

 There are lots of volunteer opportunities available to join, these are some of the main areas where you can help:

+There are a number of social welfare programs which help old people and making sure they are living in okay conditions.
+You might be visiting elderly, ill and sick people who do not currently have any care or family - these programs are very rewarding. here are also workshops and centers which need voluntary staff to help out.
 Volunteers are needed at centers which work with disabled adults and children.
 Projects aim to help disabled people become self-sufficient and organizing activities that involve getting disabled people integrated into local communities.

-Volunteer with Children & at Orphanages
+Volunteer with Children & at Orphanages in South Korea

 There are various social programs which help and support disadvantaged children providing food, accommodation and education.
 You will be able to make a difference to the lives of children and help children’s development by creating a safe and welcoming space at community outreach centres and orphanages.